Red Digital Cinema: DSMC3 System

-In 2021, Red announced the Red V-Raptor camera, the current flagship model in Red's lineup of cameras, and the first camera that officially belongs to the DSMC3 family of cameras.
+In 2021, Red announced the Red V-Raptor camera, the first camera that officially belongs to the DSMC3 family of cameras.
 Like the Komodo, the Red V-Raptor also has an active Canon RF lens mount, but unlike the Komodo, the V-Raptor is capable of multi-format recording.

 The V-Raptor features a VistaVision 8K sensor (40.96 mm x 21.60 mm) with the ability to crop to smaller formats like Super35.
 It is capable of recording full sensor 8K at 120 FPS (or 150 FPS cropped to 2.4:1), and high frame rates of up to 600 FPS in 2K.
 With an advertised dynamic range of 17 stops.
 It was launched priced at US$24,500, body only.
 Red would later release the V-Raptor XL in 2022, featuring a larger body with an expanded range of ports, internal ND filter, additional aux power, interchangeable lens mount, among other features.

-In November 2022, Red announced the V-Raptor Rhino, a limited edition version of the V-Raptor, but featuring an 8K Super35 sensor and a light grey color scheme.
+In November 2022, Red announced the V-Raptor Rhino, a limited-edition version of the V-Raptor, but featuring an 8K Super35 sensor and a light grey color scheme.
 It was launched priced at US$19,500.
 In March 2023, the V-Raptor and V-Raptor XL S35 was launched.
 These cameras were identical to the previous V-Raptor and XL models and, like the V-Raptor Rhino, have Super35 sensors instead of the original VistaVision sensor.

+In January 2024, the company launched the V-Raptor [X] and V-Raptor XL [X] cameras featuring a global shutter compared to the original V-Raptor and V-Raptor XL.

-In February 2025, the company released its first two cinema cameras using the Nikon Z-mount, the V-Raptor [X] and the Komodo-X. On 9 September 2025, Red announced the V‑Raptor XE, also offering a Z-mount version besides the RF-mount variant.
+In February 2025, the company released Nikon Z-mount versions of the V-Raptor [X] and the Komodo-X cameras.
+On 9 September 2025, Red announced the V‑Raptor XE, also offering a Z-mount version besides the RF-mount variant.

 Ricky Arnold films aboard the International Space Station with a Helium 8K camera.

 Other products

 Lenses

-Red has offered S35 PL mount prime and zoom lenses for their cameras.
+Red has offered PL mount prime and zoom lenses with Super 35 coverage alongside their Red One camera.
+They gave the lens manufacturer strict requirements on how the images produced by the lenses should look.